 Plans are to be approved by the relevant Director and endorsed by the Director Procurement and Contract Management.
-A consolidated view of all Forward Procurement Plans is to be presented to Council Forum for their information.
+A consolidated view of all Forward Procurement Plans is to be presented in writing to Council Forum for information, at least annually.